 Two different degrees (i.e., a BA and BFA from the College of Arts and Sciences, or two degrees from different schools or colleges) may be earned from CU-Boulder if the following conditions are fulfilled:

 - The student meets the residency requirements of, and is enrolled in, both the College of Arts and Sciences and the college or school granting the second degree.

-- The student presents a total of at least 145 credit hours when both degrees are offered within Arts & Sciences.
+- The student completes a minimum of 145 credit hours when both degrees are offered within Arts & Sciences.

 - For the BA and BFA degrees, 90 credit hours of arts and sciences course work are required (courses from outside arts and sciences that have been approved for the arts and sciences core curriculum will apply toward the 90 credit hours).

 - The student has completed all general education and major requirements of the College of Arts and Sciences.

 - Both degrees must be awarded at the same time.

 A student who has been awarded a baccalaureate degree, either from this college or elsewhere, may be granted a second baccalaureate degree provided the following conditions have been fulfilled: